bdtren/react-native-external-keyboard-listener/README.md

             [self resignFirstResponder];  // For example, dismiss the keyboard }
     ```
-    2. Run these command:
+        1. Run the command:
     ```
-        npm install patch-package postinstall-postinstall -D
-        # OR
-        yarn add patch-package postinstall-postinstall -D

         npx patch-package react-native
     ```
-    3. In your `package.json` file, ensure that this line is added inside `"script"`:
+    4. In your `package.json` file, ensure that this line is added inside `"script"`:

     ```
         "scripts": {